Sunday, Jan. 18, Fortaleza

 Tuesday, Dec.
 30, Salvador

-As I wondered how quickly my trip ended, I thought back to my first stop, and my first activity.
+As I wondered how quickly my trip ended, I thought back to my first stop and activity.

 We waited in line for half an hour or so, but I didn't mind.
 I knew it would be something quite popular.